Authentication¶

 Error responses¶

-Authentication failures are serialised with create_response()
+Authentication failures are serialised with create_response(), so each

 payload includes standard metadata like the API version, timestamp and response